quiet-node/hiero-consensus-node/hedera-node/docs/design/app/blocks/BlockNodeConnectionManager.md

 - Implements backoff-based retry scheduling when connections fail.
 - Detects and cleans up errored or stalled connections.
 - If `getLastVerifiedBlock()` or other state is unavailable, logs warnings and may skip the connection.
-- Ensures that only one active connection is driving the stream via coordination with `BlockStreamStateManager`.
+- Ensures that only one active connection is driving the stream via coordination with `BlockBufferService`.